adam-p/danforth-east/README.md

 Introduction
 ------------

 The [Danforth East Community Association](http://danfortheastcommunityassociation.com/) asked me to help update their ("our", I guess) membership management system.
-They had been using a pieces of paper with new member info, an Excel spreadsheet on someone's computer, and manual responses to PayPal notification email.
+They had been using pieces of paper with new member info, an Excel spreadsheet on someone's computer, and manual responses to PayPal notification email.

 The requirements were/are something like: